 Click to expand

-And here it is, from a little while back, the current generation Google Maps Car.
+Well, here it is, the current generation Google Maps Car.
 (A Subaru, judging by the Pleiades icon on the nose – for some reason, Google stripped the badges from the rear of these cars.)
 Are there cameras and SICK laser range finders and WiFi detectors and whatnot on top of this Subie?
 Who knows…

 And here’s what these rides looked like before they got wrapped: